deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 > </details>

-> Table 3 presents the average accuracy scores of the top 20 reward models evaluated across four domains (Chat, Math, Code, Safety) and three difficulty levels (Easy, Normal, Hard) in the RM-BENCH benchmark.
+> This table presents the performance of top 20 reward models evaluated on the RM-BENCH benchmark across different domains and difficulty levels.

 </details>